 Death at a distance and that dreaded phone call

-My stomach knots with anxiety when I receive a phone calls from home, Kenya.
+My stomach knots with anxiety when I receive a phone call from home, Kenya.
 Don’t get me wrong, I get many happy calls from family and friends, but the possibility of receiving that one damned call, about the death or sickness of a loved one, doesn’t elude my days.
 I have dreaded that phone call for so long.

 On Wednesday that dread phone call finally came.
 I had just left work and was on the bus heading for language school when my phone rang.